makegamesjlm/jerusalem-syndrome/README.md

 # untitled-community-game
-An open game for members of the GameDevJLM community to work on.
+An open game for members of the MakeGamesJLM community to work on.